 When Does A Father Gain Rights To His Child?

 A father will gain enforceable rights to pursue custody and placement once a court has legally found him to be the father (this is called adjudication).
 In Wisconsin, an unmarried father must be adjudicated before he has enforceable rights to his children.

 Once adjudicated as a father, courts will order terms including the custody, placement and support of a child.
 The court will typically enter a temporary order, which will become permanent unless challenged.

 Paternity confers rights and obligations between the father and the child.
 Once paternity is established, either parent can petition for custody and placement (visitation).
 If joint legal custody is awarded, the father will be able to participate in decisions about the child's education, religion and health.

 Paternity also creates obligations for both parents.
 Either parent can ask the court to order child support, to include the child on his/her health insurance plan and to pay expenses for the child such as medical bills, child care or birth expenses.

 After paternity has been established, a child can also inherit from the father.

 In cases where paternity is being challenged or there is a custody dispute, the court will appoint a Guardian ad Litem to represent the best interests of any minor children.
 The Guardian ad Litem will make recommendations as to what is in the best interests of the child.

 At Nelson, Krueger & Millenbach, LLC, we practice family law exclusively and are highly experienced with paternity issues.
 To schedule a free initial consultation with one of our attorneys, contact us at (414) 939-0529.

-We accept most credit cards
+We accept all credit cards